Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 ## Africa
 * All are JSI, I just wanted to convey the spirit of script
+* Ethi: egg, the first letter in “abugida”

 ## America
 * Cans all: somehow decided with an umlaut